On self-similar sets with overlaps and inverse theorems for entropy in $\mathbb{R}^d$: Introduction

 \end{quotation} If the last equation held for $\mu$ instead of $\theta$ (possibly for a different sequence of subspaces), we would be in a position to apply Proposition \ref{prop:maximal-invariant-saturated-subspace} (4), which would give the second alternative of the present theorem.
 This ``bootstrapping'' from the component $\theta$ to $\mu$ is accomplished as follows.
-Let us say that a probability measure $\eta\in\mathcal{P}(\mathbb{R}^{d})$ is fragmented at level $k$ if $\nu(D)>0$ for at least two distinct $D\in\mathcal{D}_{k}$, otherwise it is unfragmented. \begin{lem} If $s$ is large enough
+Let us say that a probability measure $\eta\in\mathcal{P}(\mathbb{R}^{d})$ is fragmented at level $k$ if $\nu(D)>0$ for at least two distinct $D\in\mathcal{D}_{k}$, otherwise it is unfragmented.
+We again abbreviate $\sum A=\sum_{a\in A}A$. \begin{lem} Given $k$, if $s\in\mathbb{N}$ is large enough, then

 \end{lem} \begin{proof} Let $E=\bigcup\partial D$, where the union is over $D\in\mathcal{D}_{k}$ such that $\supp\mu\cap\overline{D}\neq\emptyset$.
 Then $E$ is contained in the union of finitely many proper affine subspaces, so for a small enough $\rho>0$ we will have $\mu(E^{(\rho)})<\varepsilon$.
 Let $s$ be large enough that for $i\in\Lambda^{s}$ the measure $\varphi_{i}\mu$ is supported on a set of diameter $<\rho$.
 This means that if $\varphi_{i}\mu$ is fragmented then it is supported on $E^{(\rho)}$.
 Since $\mu=\sum_{i\in\Lambda^{s}}p_{i}\cdot\varphi_{i}\mu$, we conclude that